Jacksonville, Florida: Economy

 Jacksonville's location on the St. Johns River and the Atlantic Ocean proved instrumental to the growth of the city and its industry.
 Jacksonville has a sizable deepwater port, which helps make it a leading port in the U.S. for automobile imports, as well as the leading transportation and distribution hub in the state.
 The strength of the city's economy lies in its broad diversification.
 While the area once had many thriving dairies, such as Gustafson's Farm and Skinner Dairy, this aspect of the economy has declined over time.
 The area's economy is balanced among distribution, financial services, biomedical technology, consumer goods, information services, manufacturing, insurance, and other industries.

 Jacksonville is home to the headquarters of four Fortune 500 companies: CSX Corporation, Fidelity National Financial, Fidelity National Information Services and Southeastern Grocers.
 Interline Brands is based in Jacksonville and is owned by The Home Depot.
 Other notable companies based in Jacksonville or with a large presence include Florida Blue, Swisher International Group, BOA Merrill Lynch, Fanatics, Crowley Maritime, Web.com, Firehouse Subs and Deutsche Bank.
 Naval Air Station Jacksonville, SW of downtown, employs more than 25,000 people.

+Tourism

 In 2008, Jacksonville had 2.8 million visitors who stayed overnight, spending nearly $1 billion.
 A study by Research Data Services of Tampa quantified the importance of tourism.
 The total economic impact was $1.6 billion and supported nearly 43,000 jobs, 10% of the local workforce.

+Visit Jacksonville is the official marketing organization for tourism in Duval County.
+Their report on FY2024 showed that the city had more than 8 million visitors who spent in excess of $4 billion.
+A majority visited relatives and/or friends, and 4 out of 5 expected to return.
+Just under half paid for their accommodations with a significant percentage coming from Florida, including Orlando and Tampa, or Atlanta and New York.

+Visitor spending had almost a $7.4 billion impact on the economy of Jacksonville, supporting approximately 57,000 area jobs and $2.8 billion in wages.
+The visitor's contribution to local taxes saved every Jacksonville household about $540 from their tax bill.
+Officials expect that new attractions, such as the $1.4 billion "Stadium of the Future" will increase those numbers.